 Get Help from a Phoenix Rideshare Car Accident Lawyer

 If crashes involving Uber drivers sound complicated, it’s because they are.
 Uber might even deny that a driver had the app active, making it necessary to request cell phone logs to prove whether the app was engaged or not.
-Whatever direction your case takes, Wagner Law will know how to handle it, who to seek compensation from, and how to get the most money possible for your injuries.
+Whatever direction your case takes, The Injury Law Group will know how to handle it, who to seek compensation from, and how to get the most money possible for your injuries.

 It all starts with a free consultation to discuss your case with our Phoenix Uber accident lawyer.
 To arrange a time for yours, just complete the form below or give us a call at 602-456-4166.